northerb/study-desk-game/README.md

 # study-desk-game
-A game/tool for managing your time while creating your own space.
+A game/tool for managing your time while creating your own space (with nice music!).